worldbank/DIME-LaTeX-Templates/CONTRIBUTING.md

 ### Feature request, bug reporst and general comments
 An easy but still very helpful way to provide feedback on this resource is to create an issue in GitHub.
 You can read issues submitted by other users or create a new issue [here](https://github.com/worldbank/ietoolkit).
 While the word issue has a negative connotation outside GitHub, a GitHub-issue can be used for any kind of feedback.
 Even a question on how to use the resource.

-If you have an idea for a new command, or a new feature on an existing command, creating an issue is a great tool for suggesting that.
+If you have an idea for a new template or exercise, or a specific need that isn't covered here, creating an issue is a great tool for suggesting that.
 Please read already existing issues to check whether someone else has made the same suggestion or reported the same error before creating a new issue.
 You can use the search bar in case the number of issues is large.

 ## How to contribute using Github: